 Plays ukulele, banjo and sings.
-Audrey schedules the Sunshiners and was instrumental in forming the band.
+Audrey was instrumental in forming the band.
 She’s a native of Boston, Mass., but got to Texas fast as she could!
 She’s an active grandmother with a flair for design and costuming.
 She loves upbeat, snazzy, jazzy songs!
-Watch out!
-She’s got some new numbers that you’re going to love.
+Audrey has needed to step away from the band for a while due to health reasons, but she is still with us in spirit.

 Is an accomplished musician who plays piano, mandolin, guitar, flute, bassoon, and sings, but also a busy mother of five.
 Somehow Pam makes “doing it all” look easy.
 Pam is our youngest member, meaning that she will keep our music alive for many years to come.